Jay-Nindu/neural-net-in-cxx/README.md

 # neural-net-in-cxx
 This is an implementation of neural network architecture in c++, designed to predict housing prices from the [California housing dataset](https://scikit-learn.org/dev/modules/generated/sklearn.datasets.fetch_california_housing.html).
 The model uses He weight initialisation, leaky-relu activation for all layers except for the output layer, batch gradient descent, and MSE loss.
 Feature vectors are standardised before being passed into the network.

-Included also in the discussion below, as well as in [pytorch_implementation.py](pytorch_implementation.py), is an implementation of a neural network in pytorch also trained on the [California housing dataset](https://scikit-learn.org/dev/modules/generated/sklearn.datasets.fetch_california_housing.html).
-This will serve as a touchstone to compare the effectiveness of my neural-net implentation against.
+Additionally included in the discussion below, as well as in [pytorch_implementation.py](pytorch_implementation.py), is an implementation of a neural network in pytorch also trained on the [California housing dataset](https://scikit-learn.org/dev/modules/generated/sklearn.datasets.fetch_california_housing.html).
+This will serve as a touchstone to compare the effectiveness of my neural-net implementation against.

 ## Files/Folders
 1) pytorch_implementation.py - contains a neural network implemented using pytorch